mercadopago/sdk-java/README.md

 ### Custom Http Client

-You can make your own http client instead of using our `MPDefaultHttpClient` since it implements our `MPHttpClient` interface.
+You can use a custom http client instead of using the default `MPDefaultHttpClient` by implementing the `MPHttpClient` interface.

 ```java